WeblateOrg/weblate/docs/admin/access.rst

 Component browsing access
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A user can access unrestricted components once able to access the components’ project (and will have all the permissions the user was granted for the project).
-With :ref:`component-restricted` turned on, access to the component requires explicit permissions for the component (or a component list the component is in).
+A user can access all components with the same permissions of projects the user is granted access to.
+With :ref:`component-restricted` on, access to components or component lists are granted explicitly.

 .. _perm-check:

-Scope of groups
-^^^^^^^^^^^^^^^
+Group permissions
+^^^^^^^^^^^^^^^^^

-The scope of the permission assigned by the roles in the groups are applied by the following rules:
+Roles in the groups are made from the following rules:

-- If the group specifies any :guilabel:`Component list`, all the permissions given to members of that group are granted for all the components in the component lists attached to the group, and an access with no additional permissions is granted for all the projects these components are in. :guilabel:`Components` and :guilabel:`Projects` are ignored.
+- Specifying any :guilabel:`Component list` for a group grants members in it permission for all included components, along with browsing access to the projects they are in. :guilabel:`Components` and :guilabel:`Projects` are ignored.

-- If the group specifies any :guilabel:`Components`, all the permissions given to the members of that group are granted for all the components attached to the group, and an access with no additional permissions is granted for all the projects these components are in. :guilabel:`Projects` are ignored.
+- Specifying any :guilabel:`Components` for the group grants members of it permission for all included components, along with browsing access to the projects they are in. :guilabel:`Projects` are ignored.

-- Otherwise, if the group specifies any :guilabel:`Projects`, either by directly listing them or by having :guilabel:`Selected projects` set to a value like `All public`, all those permissions are applied to all the projects, which effectively grants the same permissions to access all projects :ref:`unrestricted components <component-restricted>`.
+- Otherwise, adding any :guilabel:`Projects` to a group (either by directly listing them or by having :guilabel:`Selected projects` set to `All public`) grants the group permissions for the projects.
+(Effectively the same permissions as being granted access to :ref:`unrestricted components <component-restricted>` in such projects.)

-- The restrictions imposed by a group’s :guilabel:`Languages` are applied separately, when it’s verified if a user has an access to perform certain actions.
-Namely, it’s applied only to actions directly related to the translation process itself like reviewing, saving translations, adding suggestions, etc.
+- Restrictions imposed by a group’s :guilabel:`Languages` only affect actions directly related to the translation process itself, like reviewing, saving translations, adding suggestions, etc.

 .. hint::